Modern Slavery Statement

 Our current policies, procedures and training to tackle modern slavery and human trafficking in our supply chains, our Salon Partners and our business include:

-• Provide guidance to Salon Partners to educate them and their employees on modern slavery and provide a procedure to follow to raise any concerns with us and with the official bodies tackling modern slavery;
+• Providing guidance to Salon Partners to educate them and their employees on modern slavery and provide a procedure to follow to raise any concerns with us and with the official bodies tackling modern slavery;

 • Report issues to the Modern Slavery Helpline, either directly or by encouraging the individual who has raised the concern to do so, whether a Salon Partner, their employee, a customer or indeed one of our own employees, whilst disclosing that the salon in question is listed on Treatwell and offering our support in helping with the investigations;